Public Anthropology (Undergraduate Certificate)

 Admission to the Program

-- 15 credit hours of approved coursework with at least 9 credit hours at the 300-level or above, with grades of C or better.
+- 15 credit hours of approved coursework with at least 9 credit hours at or above 300-level, with grades of C or better.
 Grades of C- or D in certificate program courses are not accepted toward the fulfillment of certificate requirements, although these grades will be included in the calculation of the GPA.
 Students must have at least a 3.0 GPA in certificate courses in order to be awarded a certificate.
 Students in certificate programs must take a minimum of 6 credit hours during each 12-month period and complete the certificate in four years.
 International students must enroll in 12 credit hours each semester (except for summer).
 A maximum of 3 credit hours earned at an accredited college or university may be applied toward the certificate as transfer credit.